sonufrienko/academy/README.md

 .
 ├── api               # All our microservices
 │   ├── account       # Account microservice with NodeJS
+│   ├── comments      # Comments microservice with Go
 │   └── courses       # Courses microservice with Python
 ├── kubernetes
 ├── web